Porter's Rare Heritage Turkeys

 Now at day 24 the eggs no longer need turning, the last 4 days is the hatching period, the embryo is fully developed in the egg and now it positions itself to hatch and the yolk will start to absorb into the abdomen.

-Now at the end of day 24 take out the turner and put the eggs back in laying on their sides or just move them to your hatcher if you have one.
-You will now need to decrease your temp. down to 98.5 degrees and also increase the humidity by adding water, and you want the humidity to be at least 80% and if you can get it higher it will make an easier hatch for the poults as it will help to soften the shell.
+Now at the end of day 24 or 25 take out the turner and put the eggs back in laying on their sides or just move them to your hatcher if you have one.
+You will now need to decrease your temp. down to 98.0 - 98.5 degrees and also increase the humidity by adding water or better yet connect a humidifier to spray a mist inside your unit to keep the humidity between 73-79% as this will make an easier hatch for the poults as it will help to soften the shell.

 But make sure you make all these changes to temp and humidity at the same time .
 Remember this, A combination of high temps and high humidity is a killer.
 So lower that temp when you raise the humidity.